 The English department may consider admission of an applicant whose English GPA is no less than 3.0 and/or whose other qualifications do not meet all those specified above, where there is convincing evidence that he or she is capable of performing satisfactory graduate work in the department.
 Completion of six credits of graduate work with a grade of B or better in each course and removal of all deficiencies will lead to full standing.

 Course deficiencies may be completed after admission if approved by the English Graduate Executive Committee.
 These course deficiencies must be completed in addition to the minimum credits required for the degree.

-To apply to the MST English program, an applicant must submit the following documents:
+To apply to the MST English program, please send

-• A complete application for graduate admission along with the application fee.
+• a completed application for graduate admission and the application fee,

-• A letter of intent in which the applicant explains his or her career goals and expectations.
+• a letter of intent that explains your academic and career goals and expectations, and

-• A writing sample, such as an undergraduate research paper, which represents the applicant’s best work.
+• a writing sample, such as an undergraduate research paper or a fiction or poetry, that represents your best work,

 Send materials to: